-Pawsey is partnering with Dell EMC to expand its current cloud system with 5x more memory and 25x more storage to form a new cutting-edge flexible compute system.
-This expansion aims to better service emerging research areas and communities who benefit more from a high throughput compute.
+Pawsey partnered with Dell EMC to expand its cloud system with 5x more memory and 25x more storage to form a cutting-edge flexible compute system.
+This expansion provides better service to emerging research areas and communities who benefit more from a high throughput compute.

-The MWA cluster will be a resource better tuned to MWA’s needs.
-It will be procured ahead of the Main Supercomputer, allowing ASKAP to use the full CPU partition of Galaxy.
-When available, the new MWA cluster will provide:
+Garrawarla, the 546 TeraFlops MWA cluster, is a resource tuned to MWA’s needs, powered by HPE.
+Procured ahead of the Main Supercomputer, this cluster allows ASKAP to use the full CPU partition of Galaxy.

 Pawsey Data Workflow